-“The Red Ribbon campaign is about promoting awareness throughout our communities that highlight positive alternatives to help youth and adults avoid the use of substances,” said Dr. Brenda Rowe, Director, Prevention Services and Programs.
-“We must start these conversations early and find opportunities to make this message an integral part of our daily communication – in our families, in our schools and in our businesses.”
+“The Red Ribbon campaign highlights the devastation drugs can bring to our communities and creates a platform for schools, parents, students and community leaders to talk about the importance of living a drug-free life,” said Travis Fretwell, Deputy Executive Director of Addictive Diseases.
+“We must start these conversations early and find opportunities to make this message an integral part of our daily communication - in our families, in our schools and in our businesses.”

 National Red Ribbon Week began as an effort to honor Federal Drug Enforcement Agent, Enrique “Kiki” Camarena, who was killed in the line of duty.
 Agent Camarena was kidnapped and brutally murdered in 1985 while working undercover investigating drug traffickers.
 In honor of his memory, friends and neighbors began to wear red satin badges.
 In 1988, the National Family Partnership organized the first Red Ribbon Campaign.